zzerexx/scripts/README.md

 - [NEW] Sound Replication
 - [NEW] Safe Mode
 - [NEW] Stages Page | stuff related to the stages area
-- RPM and FiringMode should now re-apply after you respawn
+- RPM and FiringMode should now re-apply after you respawn (this will cause lag spikes when you respawn unfortunately)
-- Bullet Tracers and Impact Points should be working now
+- Bullet Tracers and Impact Points should be working now (doesnt work after obfuscation ???)
 - aimblox gui will now be obfuscated since aimblox devs are trying to patch it

 # Murder Mystery 2 Utilities